ncpol3sdpa/ncpol3sdpa/docs/sos_duality_derivation.md

 &\ + \lambda\left(1 - \langle E_{0,0} \vert \bar Z^0 \rangle\right)
 \end{align*}
 $$
-1 term per constraint, and 1 term for the objective
+1 term per constraint, and 1 term for the objective.
+(Ok so this is not entirely acuate, because for each $f_i$ there are implicit constraints $\forall m, m f_i n = 0$ and thus several $F_i$)

-Primal SDP Relaxation is equivelent to:
+Primal SDP Relaxation is equivalent to:

 $$\large\begin{gather*}